MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 The **Explorer** pane has the following tabs:
 *   **Page** tab - Explore the file system that's returned from the server to construct the current webpage, and select JavaScript files to view, edit, and debug.
 *   **Filesystem** tab - When using Workspaces, to save changes to local files.
 This enables DevTools to act as an IDE.
 [Set up a Workspace](#set-up-a-workspace), so that changes you make in DevTools get saved to the code on your file system.
 Alternatively, for persistent editing of local files, use the "Edge DevTools for Visual Studio Code extension".
 *   **Overrides** tab - Override page assets (such as images) by files from a local folder.
-It's a way of changing what the server sends, after the fact.
-On a folder basis.
+It's a way of changing what the server sends, after the server returns assets.
+This overriding is on a per-folder basis.<!--clarify per-folder overriding-->  [Overrides][DevtoolsJavascriptOverrides]
 *   **Content scripts** tab - Used for extensions.
 Content scripts are from extensions; extension authors use them.
 Use this to debug the JavaScript that an extension is injecting onto the page.
 *   **Snippets** tab - Create and save JavaScript code snippets, for reuse on any webpage. (todo: on every page, or a specified page only?)
 *   \>> (**More tabs**) - This "double chevron" button displays the above tabs when the display is narrow.